-Labs and Assignments: After a brief overview of the days lab, will perform the lab experiment and record your data.
+Labs and Assignments: After the introduction and quiz, you will perform the lab experiment and record your data.
 In most cases you will work with a partner or in a small group, but each student must record their own data sheet.
 Before you leave, you must have your data sheet initialed by me.
 You will be assigned either a worksheet or a formal lab report to complete for each lab.
 You will be assigned 7 worksheets, one formal lab report and two double formal lab reports.